pbusenius/nllb-api/README.md

   }'
 ```

 **Note:** The `min_length_percentage` parameter is optional and defaults to 0.8 (80%) for each item.
 You only need to specify it if you want a different value.
-If items have different values, the first item's value is used for all items in the batch.
+Each item computes its minimum decoding length independently based on its own input token count and percentage value.

 **Response:**
 ```json